Skip to content

 Key takeaways

-• Drift's maker rebate, once the best maker deal on a DEX order book, is suspended: the venue has been offline since its April 2026 exploit.
+• Drift's maker rebate is unavailable because the venue has been offline since its April 2026 exploit.

-• Funding and withdrawal costs often beat trading fees on multi-day holds.
+• Funding and withdrawal costs can exceed trading fees on multi-day holds.

 Live fee ranking: CEX and DEX

-The table below comes straight from PerpFinder's live dataset and is checked on every site update.
+The live fee table comes straight from PerpFinder's live dataset and is checked on every site update.
 It is ranked by taker fee:

 VenueMakerTaker